Sage-Bionetworks/securitycentral-infra/README.md

 ## Guard Duty
-Guard duty findings from selected Sage accounts are sent to Guard duty on Logcentral.
+Guard duty findings from selected Sage accounts are sent to AWS Guardduty in securitycentral.

 ## Instructions to create or update CF stacks

 ```
 # Update CF stacks with sceptre:
-# sceptre launch-stack prod <stack_name>
+# sceptre launch prod <stack_name>
 ```

 The above should setup resources for the AWS account.
 Once the infrastructure